jecki/DHParser/documentation_src/index.rst

 * Macros to reduce code repetition within grammars and includes to avoid code repetition between grammars.
-* Parsing Expression Grammar (PEG) parser with memoization and full left recursion support
+* Parsing Expression Grammar (PEG) parser with memoization and strong left recursion support (direct and indirect, but not interwoven left recursion)
 * unit testing framework for grammars
 * post mortem debugger for generated parsers
 * support for fail tolerant parsing